Ford Falcon (AU): Concept cars

+Safety

 Motorsports

-Despite its highly anticipated competitiveness the AU would bring to Ford in the V8 Supercars Championship and the return of a works Ford team in its debut season of 1999.
-The controversial signing of former Holden superstar Craig Lowndes in 2001 and the improvement and maturity of Marcos Ambrose, the AU only had very limited success, winning 8 out of 52 rounds in its 4 years of competitive competition.
+Despite its highly anticipated competitiveness that was hoped the AU would bring to Ford in the V8 Supercars Championship and the return of a works Ford team in its debut season of 1999, the aerodynamically challenged AU had very limited success, winning only 8 out of 52 rounds in its 4 years of competition.
 During those 52 championship rounds the AU Falcon also scored 22 pole positions, or a much healthier 42 percent of all poles which included three at the high-speed Mount Panorama circuit at Bathurst.
 The AU also claimed 46 fastest race laps of the 125 races held during that time, or 36 percent.
+The AU overall won 23 out of the 125 races in total which is roughly 19 percent total races won.
 The AU would be the only Falcon in the modern V8 Supercar era to not win a championship or a Bathurst 1000.
-Its most famous wins would be a win in the 2001 Queensland 500 by Paul Radisich and Steven Johnson in their #17 Shell Helix DJR Falcon.
-Again in 2002 with David Besnard and Simon Wills in their #9 Caltex Havoline SBR Falcon.
+Its most famous wins would be in the 2001 Queensland 500 by Paul Radisich and Steven Johnson in their No. 17 Shell Helix DJR Falcon.
+And again in 2002 with David Besnard and Simon Wills in their No. 9 Caltex Havoline SBR Falcon.
 The lack of success by Ford during the late 1990s and early 2000s prompted V8 Supercars to introduce a new platform known as "Project Blueprint" that would make the competition more evenly matched.

 Privateer racer Trevor Haines raced a TE50 to 13th place in the 2002 Australian GT Production Car Championship, and later the team finished 9th outright and a Class 5 win in the 2002 Bathurst 24 Hour.
-Warren Luff took back to back victories in 2002 and 2003 V8 Brute Ute's series racing an Au falcon xr8 ute.
+Warren Luff took back to back victories in 2002 and 2003 V8 Brute Ute's series racing an AU Falcon XR8 ute.
+The AU falcon has also been raced in the Australian saloon car series and has been very successful.